mrazjava/booklink-backend/README.md

 ## Sandbox
 It is possible to run against [sandbox](https://github.com/mrazjava/booklink#sandbox) local database, in which case `APP_BE_DB_URL` must be overriden.
-It's also desirable to compare sandbox staging database to actively developed (latest) database version in order to compare schemas, etc.
+It's also helpful to compare sandbox staging database to actively developed (latest) database version in order to compare schemas, etc.